A quick investor guide to VCTs

 What are the benefits and risks of investing in a Venture Capital Trust (VCT)?
 Steve Marshall, Sales Director at Maven, explores key factors for investors considering VCTs.

-Published: Jan 23, 2024 | Edited: Jan 29, 2025
+Published: Jan 23, 2024 | Edited: Feb 26, 2026

 Focus: Growth Capital

-Benefits to VCT Investment
+Benefits of VCT Investment

 Growth Potential

 VCTs invest in smaller, emerging companies that are not listed on the main market of the London Stock Exchange and are otherwise difficult to access for retail investors.
-So investment in a VCT allows investors to participate in the growth of portfolio businesses at an early stage in their development.
+So, investment in a VCT allows investors to participate in the growth of businesses at an early stage in their development.
 Smaller companies offer the potential to grow faster than their larger listed counterparts and tend to be more agile in responding to economic challenges or market change.

 Supporting Entrepreneurship and Innovation